cartertemm/audiovault-downloader/readme.md

 ## Contributions

 Want to add something?
 Find a place where I messed up?
-Please start out by opening a pull request and we can work from there.
+Please start out by [opening an issue](https://github.com/cartertemm/audiovault-downloader/issues) and we can work from there.

 Alternatively, if Github or Python isn't your thing, you can [email me](mailto:cartertemm@gmail.com) or give me a shout on Twitter ([@cartertemm](https://twitter.com/cartertemm)).